gbirke/dokuwiki_solr/README.md

 Each page is also indexed when it is visited by a user.
 See the next section on how the indexing mechanism works.

 ### The indexing mechanism ###
-After installing the plugin it will index every visited page using the DokuWiki indexing mechanism: An invisible graphic that calls the file `lib/exe/indexer.php`. `indexer.php` issues an event which is handled by the Solr plugin if the page was modified since it was last indexed.
+After the plugin is installed, it will index every visited page using the DokuWiki indexing mechanism: An invisible graphic that calls the file `lib/exe/indexer.php`. `indexer.php` issues an event which is handled by the Solr plugin if the page was modified since it was last indexed.
 After the plugin has indexed a page, it creates a file with the suffix `.solr_indexed` in the page's meta directory.
-If the modification date of this file is greater than the page modification date, the plugin does nothing and the other indexing actions specified in `indexer.php` are taken.
+If the modification date of this file is greater than the page's modification date, the plugin does nothing and the other indexing actions specified in `indexer.php` are taken.

 Information for developers
 --------------------------